algolia/react-instantsearch/docgen/src/guide/Migration_guide_package_import.md

 navWeight: 10
 ---

 With the release of the version `5.2.0` we completely revamped the architecture of the package.
-We tried to keep the package backward compatibility as possible.
+We tried to keep the package backward compatible.
 The only case **where changes are required** is when you are using the private imports.
 Like the following example:

 ```js
 // Still work with `react-instantsearch` ≥ `5.2.0`